A Summary of the Best Restaurants to Eat in on Friday Night in Jerusalem.

 Dolphin Yam, 9 Shimon Ben Shetach, 02 623-2272

 Ein Kerem is full of bars and restaurants that are open on Shabbat and my favorite is Karma for both the food and the setting.
 The restaurant overlooks the quaint village of Ein Kerem and has a varied bistro-style menu, including salads, pasta, burgers, sandwiches, steak and seafood.
 It is a great choice for both day and night but be careful if you are driving there, as parking restrictions do apply at the weekend.

 Formally a member of the Machneyuda Group, Talbiye is now run separately but with a similar style and menu.
 The restaurant is a nice setting for an intimate dinner or Saturday lunch with friends and there are several tables outside.

 Talbiye, 5 Chopin Street, 02 581 1927

-This small vegetarian restaurant and bar serves a selection of Mediterranean tapas dishes and a variety of cocktails, as well as a separate gin and tonic menu.
-As well as inside space, there is also an enclosed patio area, with heaters in the winter.
+This small vegetarian restaurant/bar serves a selection of Mediterranean tapas dishes and a variety of cocktails, as well as a separate gin and tonic menu.
+Besides the inside space, there is also an enclosed patio area, with heaters in the winter, and several tables on the pavement in front of the restaurant.
 It is a great option for those looking for an informal restaurant on a Friday night.